-Like any fourteen-year-old preparing for high school, Emily Lemiska felt self-conscious about her appearance.
+Like any 14-year-old preparing for high school, Emily Lemiska felt self-conscious about her appearance.
 She wasn’t worried about her weight, hair or skin.
-Emily was self-conscious about her abnormally short neck.
+Emily was self-conscious about her short neck.
 She asked her parents to make an appointment with her pediatrician to take a look.
 Emily, her parents and her doctor alike were shocked when an X-ray showed she had Klippel-Feil syndrome (KFS).

 Klippel-Feil is a spine disorder characterized by the fusion of two or more cervical vertebrae, which decreases range of motion and flexibility in the neck.
 It is known to cause pain, especially later in life, and increases the dangers of even minor trauma to the neck.
 With reports estimating the condition occurs in one in 40,000 live births, KFS is considered a rare disease.
-Emily’s case is even more atypical in that seven of her vertebras, C2-T1, are fused.
+Emily’s case is even more atypical in that seven of her vertebrae, C2-T1, are fused.

 Fortunately, Emily was asymptomatic, with no pain or discomfort.
 Nor did she appear to have any of the additional abnormalities – ranging from heart defects to hearing loss – sometimes associated with KFS.
 Although she could no longer participate in some of her favorite activities like playing volleyball or riding rollercoasters, which put her at risk of whiplash or other injuries, she was able to maintain a normal life.
 While doctors continued to monitor her neck annually, her health thankfully stayed the same.
-Although she felt a little isolated because of her condition, for the most part, instead of worrying about KFS, Emily was able to worry about the usual teenage woes like boys and grades.

 Determined to experience life to the fullest, Emily left her small town in Connecticut to attend Northeastern University in Boston.
 She excelled in her classes, formed friendships with a tight-knit group of honors students, and met her now-husband, Dan.
 She was extremely active in extracurricular activities, serving as editor-in-chief of the literary arts magazine, vice chair of student media and copy editor at the newspaper.
 Even with her busy schedule at school, she managed to work part-time and volunteer on a regular basis.

-Emily found an outlet from her demanding job in the form of running and weightlifting.
+Meanwhile, Emily found an outlet from her demanding job in the form of running and weightlifting.
 She liked the way physical activity made her feel, and the doctors who continued to monitor her encouraged an active lifestyle.
 She had no idea that an upcoming five-mile run would change the course of her entire life.

 That springtime “fun run” around the Charles River in 2011 would be the last time she ever ran.
 The day after the race, Emily was startled by brutal shoulder and neck spasms that crippled her with pain.
 When they didn’t subside in a few days, she made an appointment to see her doctor.
 He was perplexed.
 X-rays and MRIs didn’t reveal any reason for her sudden symptoms.
-He assumed she strained a few muscles, prescribed Valium and a neck brace, and suggested taking it easy for a few weeks.
+He assumed she strained a few muscles, prescribed medication and a neck brace, and suggested taking it easy for a few weeks.

 The next two months were torture.
 Emily couldn’t use her arms or lift anything without excruciating muscle pain; even typing at work irritated her shoulder muscles.
 With every movement, her entire spine felt as though it was being yanked.
 Walking and riding the bus to and from work became dreaded endeavors, and any vibration caused unimaginable discomfort.
 Getting through the workday became her sole focus: she quit exercising, stopped volunteering at the local library and declined invitations from friends.
 Dan and her two roommates had to help her with even the smallest tasks, like making dinner and cleaning.